 What You Will See: NASA Total Solar Eclipse Information.

-A detailed list of places, times and animations showing what you can expect to see can be found on www.eclipse.org.uk.
+A detailed list of places, precise times, maximum obscuration and animations showing what you can expect to see can be found on www.eclipse.org.uk.

 These solar eclipse glasses are CE approved and independently tested for safe direct solar viewing.